ferrine/blog/source/index.rst

       Here are my materials that may interest you:

       * I created modern Practical Bayes course for :xref:`MSU <talks:2022:msu-practical-bayes>`.
 It focuses on practical interpretable analytics and model analysis.
-      * The course is recorded on youtube in :xref:`State of Bayes <talks:2023:state-of-bayes>` playlist.
+      * The course is recorded on YouTube in :xref:`State of Bayes <talks:2023:state-of-bayes>` playlist.

       For more learning materials follow the link below: